 A Short History of the GoMA Wurlitzer Organ

-This mighty Wurlitzer theatre pipe organ was delivered new to the Regent Theatre, Brisbane in September 1929 from USA.
+This mighty Wurlitzer theatre pipe organ was delivered new to Brisbane's Regent Theatre in September 1929 from the USA.
 It was known as a Model 260 Special with a French-style console, Opus 2040 with 3 manuals and 15 ranks of pipes.
 It had the special order Diaphone 32’ pipes—a deep bass rank played by the pedals.
 Specification included a grand piano as well as the ‘suitable bass’ Wurlitzer effect.
-The 1929 cost was £25,000—equivalent to nearly $2 million today.
+The cost was in 1929 was £25,000—equivalent to nearly $2 million today.

 Twelve of the largest Diaphones, up to 32 feet long, were housed in the theatre ceiling on a purpose-built suspended floor above the proscenium.
 Special modification using strengthened steel supports were needed to support the extra 4 tons of pipe work and the vibration caused during playing.
 The two organ pipe chambers, Solo and Main, were located up behind the royal boxes, either side of the stage.
 Pipe sizes range from 32 feet (9.75 m) down to about 60 mm in length.

 The French style of the console was characterised by the large tombstone-shaped end pieces, capped with large carved timber ‘capitals’.
 Fine ormalu timber mouldings embellished the various panels on the polished rosewood console.
 A double-bolster stop rail with white, red, amber and black stop keys controlled the 15 ranks of pipes, while combination pistons were set along the front rail of each keyboard.
 Below, the swell pedals provided volume control and toe pistons controlled the many pedal and sound effects.